Yingwen-Liu/Blackjack-Deep-Q-Networks/README.md

 The win rate is around 40%.
 Need more fine-tuning for further use

+- train.py is the code to train and test the model.
 - Btw, this DQN counts cards, which you should not do in reality.

-*You will 100% lose money from Blackjack, no matter how*
+*You will 100% lose money from Blackjack as you play more and more, no matter how*

 ## Prerequisites
 - Pytorch